It’s the start of her shift and she hands me a tea,

-In the day room.
-Like a regular.
+With half a sugar.
+In the day room, like a regular.

-A too-familiar welcome for a place
+A too-familiar welcome for a place we want to leave.

-Half my age, is cutting up my perfectly-shaped boy.
+A registrar, half my age, is cutting up my perfectly-shaped boy.

-As I wait for the theatre curtain to fall,
+As the theatre curtain falls

-Electric-yellow Nora Virus signs
+Electric-yellow Nora Virus signs blare at me:

-Blare at me: hands off.
+hands off.
 Place of life and death.

 Earlier, he, stockinged feet dangling,